 A Remarkable Career

 Doris Burke’s broadcasting journey began while she was still in college.
 Playing for the Providence Friars women’s basketball team, she garnered impressive statistics as a point guard.
 Her career averages of 12.1 points and 5.3 assists per game showcased her exceptional skills.
-She gained recognition with honors such as All-Big East and All-American titles, along with being named the college’s Co-female Athlete of the year.
+She gained recognition with honours such as All-Big East and All-American titles, along with being named the college’s Co-female Athlete of the Year.

 After college, Doris embarked on a broadcasting career in 1990.
 She started as an analyst for women’s games, eventually progressing to prominent roles with ESPN, WNBA, NBA, and ABC.
 Her groundbreaking achievements include becoming the first female broadcaster for radio and television to announce a New York Knicks game.
 Doris also earned recognition as a sideline reporter for NBA finals on ABC from 2009 to 2019.